Ben90001/IAP-Coding_for_Interviews/README.md

 ./test_solutions
 ```

 I recommend running these commands first thing to confirm the correct installation.
 The last command runs the tests.
 Out of the box all tests should pass.

 ## Usage
-After installation you can add your own implementations in the `yourSolutions`.
+After installation you can add your own implementations in the `yourSolutions.cc` file.
-From the `build` directory you can then run all tests.
-By using:
+From the `build` directory you can then run all tests them using:
 ````
 make
 ./test_solutions
 ````
 This runs all tests.

-##Compare Runtime
+### Compare Runtime
 For tests of naive implementations long inputs are excluded from the test by default.
-If you want to compare also the runtime of the naive implementions set `COMPARABLE_TESTING = true` in `the test_Solutions` file.
+If you want to compare also the runtime of the naive implementions set `COMPARABLE_TESTING = true` in the `test_Solutions.cc` file.
-NOTE: The testing will take very long after enabeling this.
+NOTE: Testing will take very long after enabeling this.